SoftFever/OrcaSlicer/doc/How to build - Linux et al.md

 #### 2. Building dependencies

 PrusaSlicer uses CMake and the build is quite simple, the only tricky part is resolution of dependencies.
 The supported and recommended way is to build the dependencies first and link to them statically.
-The source base contains a CMake script that automatically downloads and builds the required dependencies.
+PrusaSlicer source base contains a CMake script that automatically downloads and builds the required dependencies.
 All that is needed is to run the following (from the top of the cloned repository):

     cd deps
     mkdir build
     cd build
-    cmake ..
+    cmake .. -DDEP_WX_GTK3=ON
     make
     cd ../..